KDVN/doc/kdvn_openerp_guide.rst

 .. image:: kdvnstatic/ 2_IMG_contract_cpl.png

 -  Information tabs includes: Job info, quotation, progress evaluation & payment, contract summary:
 + Job Info tab: The job that the chosen contract belong to is displayed in Job info tab.
-User can click on Job number to directly access to that job’s Form view.
+User can click on Job number to directly access to that jobâ€™s Form view.

 .. image:: kdvnstatic/ 3_IMG_payment_client_job.png

 + Quotation tab: display the quotation(s) that belong to the chosen contract as well as the Electrical/Mechanical proportional amount.
-User can click on quotation number to directly access to that quotation’s Form view
+User can click on quotation number to directly access to that quotationâ€™s Form view

 .. image:: kdvnstatic/ 3_IMG_payment_client_quotation.png